Croats of Serbia: History

 In 1925, Bunjevac-Šokac Party and "Pučka kasina" organized in Subotica the 1000th-anniversary celebration of the establishment of Kingdom of Croatia, in memory of coronation of Tomislav of Croatia as the first king of the Kingdom of Croatia: on the King Tomislav Square a memorial plaque was unveiled with the inscription "The memorial plaque of millennium of Croatian Kingdom 925-1925.
 Set by Bunjevci Croats".

-In the 1990s, during the war in Croatia, sporadic persecution of ethnic Croats in some places in Vojvodina was organized by members of the Serbian Radical Party.
+In the 1990s, during the war in Croatia, persecution of ethnic Croats in some places in Vojvodina was organized by members of the Serbian Radical Party.
 The party's president, Vojislav Šešelj, was indicted in 2002 before International Criminal Tribunal for the former Yugoslavia for participation in these events.

 In that time, some form of transfer of population occurred between ethnic Croats from Serbia and ethnic Serbs from Croatia.
 During the summer of 1992, more than 10,000 Croats from Serbia exchanged their property for the property of Serbs from Croatia, and altogether about 20,000 Croats left Serbia.
 According to other estimations, the number of Croats who have left Serbia might be between 20,000 and 40,000, or even 50,000.

 In 2020, the 18th-century birth home of ban Josip Jelačić in Petrovaradin, was bought by the Serbian state only to be given as a gift to the Croat National Council.